 What is WebRTC?

-WebRTC is an amazing specification that sets communication without the need of setting up any external installation or plug-ins.
-With negligible latency, webRTC stimulates exchanging of data from two different sources.
+WebRTC is an amazing specification that sets communication without the need to set up any external installation or plug-ins.
+With negligible latency, webRTC stimulates the exchanging of data from two different sources.
 This open-source protocol is majorly supported by all browsers.

 How does WebRTC work?